The Ultimate In Birding Tours

 Our Borneo: Sabah Pheasants & Sarawak birding tour commences at Kota Kinabalu, the provincial capital of Sabah.

-We will initially travel southwards from Kota Kinabalu towards the Sarawak border and visit Klias Peatswamp in search of several notable localised species such as Red-crowned Barbet, Hook-billed Bulbul, Grey-breasted Babbler and Scarlet-breasted Flowerpecker.
+Afterwards, we head towards the Sarawak border and visit Klias Peatswamp not far from Beaufort in search of several notable localised species such as Red-crowned Barbet, Hook-billed Bulbul, Grey-breasted Babbler and Scarlet-breasted Flowerpecker.
 From here we will cross the border into Sarawak and start our exciting venture into the interior highlands.

 Next, we explore a selection of mainly upland areas in Sarawak in which some of the most localized and little-known Bornean endemic birds can be found, along with many more widespread Bornean and Sundaic specialities, some of which are easier to find in Sarawak than elsewhere.